ChenKaiXuSan/Auto_Gait_Fusion_PyTorch/README.md

 1. use pose estimation to define the gait cycle for different person.
 2. split the gait cycle into several parts.
-3. use the splitted gait cycle to train the model.
+3. defined a method to auto find the positive gait phase.
 4. use the trained model to classify the disease.
-5. test with the different gait cycle part.

 The classification label is: